DragonRidersUnite/book/src/06-time-attack.md

 ```
 If it is game over, then we let the player know, display their final score, and tell them how to play again (by pressing the fire button).
 We make an array of labels which we then push into `args.outputs.labels` to efficiently render them all.

-If any of our fire keys are pressed, the game is reset with `$gtk.reset` and the player can play again.
+If any of our fire keys are pressed, the game is reset with `$gtk.reset`, and the player can play again.

 The `return` line is _really_ important.
 It says, return out of the `#tick` method so that none of the code below runs.
 We don't want to have the dragon be movable or for targets to spawn when it's game over.
 So we eject early and only display the game over screen details.